 To produce the delicious “Kung Pao flavour”, each ingredient should show off its merit but not so strong that it overpowers other tastes.
 Let me list them and explain how they contribute to the dish.

 Dried chilli & whole Sichuan pepper are used to create hot and numbing flavour.
-Also, they add a hint of smokiness if fried properly (see the section below for more information about these two spices).
+Also, they add a hint of smokiness if fried properly (More on this in later sections).

 Scallions, ginger & garlic